siplab-gt/cleo/docs/overview.rst

 Optogenetics
 """"""""""""
-Optogenetics is the main stimulator device currently implemented by cleosim.
+Optogenetics is the main stimulator device currently implemented by CLEOsim.
 This take the form of an :class:`~cleosim.opto.OptogeneticIntervention`, which, on injection, adds a light source at the specified location and transfects the neurons (via Brian "synapses" that deliver current according to an opsin model, leaving the neuron model equations untouched).

 Out of the box you can access a four-state Markov model of channelrhodopsin-2 (ChR2) and parameters for a 473-nm blue optic fiber light source.::